Parents, Kids, and Discipline

 Signs of depression, such as feeling blue for a long time, having no friends, or threatening suicide

-- If your child or other members of the family use drugs or alcohol to deal with stress or other problems in their lives
+- Your child or other members of the family use drugs or alcohol to deal with stress or other problems in their lives

 - Several relationships within the family are difficult